At a glance

 The ICO must approve further amendments or extensions to the code or changes or additions to the monitoring bodies.

-The code owner should send the ICO an annual report which includes:
+The code owner or accredited monitoring body should send the ICO an annual report which includes:

 - a list of current code members;

 - any new members;